KeithDinh/ASP.NET-Social-App/README.md

 IHostEnvironment: check what environment

+The concept of Repository is to add a abstract layer on top of EF (factor similar codes).
+This injects the repository interface and prevents using DataContext directly

+Eager loading is the process whereby a query for one type of entity also loads related entities as part of the query

 ### EXTENSIONS (API.csproj)

 Nuget VSCode extension: to find and install packages (for Visual Studio, it's already built-in)